Milan Stanković

-Milan Stanković (Милан Станковић; born 9 September 1987) is a Serbian singer-songwriter.
+Milan Stanković (Милан Станковић; born 9 September 1987) is a Serbian singer and songwriter.
 He rose to prominence as a finalist on Zvezde Granda in 2007.
 Stanković acquired wider fame by representing Serbia in the Eurovision Song Contest 2010 in Oslo, Norway with "Ovo je Balkan", finishing in 13th place.

 Additionally to his recording career, he served as a judge on the children's singing competition Pinkove Zvezdice (2014–2018).

 Early life

 Stanković was born on September 9, 1987, in Obrenovac, SFR Yugoslavia and was raised by a single mother.
 According to Stanković, his father, who was arrested for homicide when Milan was five months old, died after five years in prison under unexplained circumstances.
-He has a sister from his mother's second marriage.
+He has a half sister from his mother's second marriage.
 Stanković graduated from a secondary medical school.

 Career

 2007–2010: Career beginnings and Eurovision

 Stanković gained initial fame as a contestant on the third season of the singing competition Zvezde Granda in 2007, where he placed 4th.
 Recognized for performing mostly songs by Zdravko Čolić, he received widespread public attention due to his k-pop influenced appearance and relationship with fellow-contestant Rada Manojlović.
 Two years following the competition, Stanković released his debut album Solo under Grand Production, which sold 50,000 copies.

 On 13 March 2010, Stanković competed against singers Emina Jahović and Olivera Katić in the national selection competition organized by Radio Television of Serbia to choose the Serbian representative for the Eurovision Song Contest 2010 in Oslo, Norway.
 By receiving 45% of the public votes, he ended up winning the festival with his entry, titled "Ovo je Balkan", written by Goran Bregović, Marina Tucaković and Ljiljana Jorgovanović.
 During the first semi-final of the Eurovision, held on 25 May, Stanković performed seventh, placing fifth and thus qualifying for the final.
 On May 27, he performed eighth and finished in the 13th place with 72 points.